 A summer nursing elective course that provides the student with additional opportunity to enhance knowledge and skills in the practice of nursing while under the direct supervision of a registered nurse preceptor.
 Affiliating hospitals provide RN preceptors for the student nurse during the summer externship program.
 Credit, three semester hours.
-(Prerequisites: NUR 1113, NUR 1119, NUR 1219)
+(Prerequisites: NUR 1113, NUR 1119, NUR 1219, and NUR 1019 for accelerated track)